What is the Exit 16 DDI Project?

 What can I expect during construction?

 Construction of the Exit 16 DDI project will be completed in two phases under two separate construction contracts which will be executed sequentially.
-The first phase of construction is scheduled to begin in the Winter of 2023 and is anticipated to be completed by the Fall of 2023.
-During the first phase, activities will consist mainly of utility relocation, ledge removal, and construction of retaining walls.
+The first phase of construction began in the Winter of 2023 and is anticipated to be completed by the Spring of 2024.
+During the first phase, activities consists mainly of utility relocation, ledge removal, and construction of retaining walls.
 The second phase of construction is scheduled to begin in the Fall of 2024 and is anticipated to be completed by the Summer of 2026.
 During the second phase of construction, the roadwork will begin including the construction of the DDI, addition of turn lanes at the adjacent intersections, upgrades to the existing traffic signals, and construction of the pedestrian and bicycle accommodations.

 During what hours can we expect construction activities?